abastacky/Digital-Electronics/README.md

 The program will:
--Read the amount of pressure or heat applied to a sensor -Evaluate whether the location and amount of pressure/heat fits into the positive, neutral, or negative category -Produce sound and light based on the "desirability" of this particular quality of touch
+-Read the amount of pressure or heat applied to a sensor -Evaluate whether the sensor is associated with the positive, neutral, or negative category -Light an LED based on the "desirability" of this particular quality of touch -Play an audio clip/anecdote corresponding to the story

 OR

 -read the amount of pressure on the sensor
 -evaluate how loud the audio should be played, based on pressure from the sensor -play back recorded story/audio corresponding to that particular area on the body

-OR

--sense the distance away from the viewer
--play stories at an inverse volume to the distance of the viewer from the garment

 ## Week 5